💻 No hype. No price calls. Just honest analysis from an operator mining since 2019.

 🟠 Here’s What Industrial Miners are Buying and Why

-The Antminer S23 air-cooled is the default upgrade path for 2026.
-It’s the machine operators choose when they want to retire S19 and early S21 fleets without rearchitecting facilities around liquid cooling.
+The Antminer S23 air-cooled is the baseline industrial upgrade machine in 2026.
+For operators retiring S19 and early S21 fleets, it offers a practical way to improve efficiency and hashrate without rebuilding around liquid cooling.

 🔌 Why operators deploy it: